bottlerocket-os/bottlerocket-project-website/content/en/brupop/1.3.x/concepts/index.markdown

 You can update Bottlerocket in a couple of ways:

 * **node replacement** where new instances with a new version of the OS replace nodes with older versions of the OS,
-* **in-place updates** where the node downloads a new version of the OS and reboots into a new version of the OS while maintaining the same instance.
+* **in-place updates** where the node downloads a new version of the OS and reboots into a new version of the OS while maintaining the same instance/machine.

 There is no single preferred nor advised method to update a node; both methods have pros and cons depending on your situation.

-You can trigger an {{< cross-project-current-link project="os" url="/en/os/x.x.x/update/methods/in-place/#apiclient-commands">}}in-place update of manually with the API{{< /cross-project-current-link >}} or you can use the Bottlerocket Update Operator (Brupop).
+You can trigger an {{< cross-project-current-link project="os" url="/en/os/x.x.x/update/methods/in-place/#apiclient-commands">}}in-place update manually with the API{{< /cross-project-current-link >}} or you can use the Bottlerocket Update Operator (Brupop).
 **Brupop is a Kubernetes operator for managing in-place updates of Bottlerocket on Kubernetes.**

 If you use Bottlerocket on ECS or intend to replace nodes in Kubernetes, Brupop is not for you.